Accessibility links

 • infrastructure (i.e. the data, scenarios, models and tools) to enable the development of optimised land policies.

-By combining data from global economic and biophysical models with detailed Vietnamese land use and spatial data, the project will create a toolbox to enable policy makers and other stakeholders to visualize the outcomes of various long-term scenarios with a focus on land use change in Vietnam.
-The Toolbox will provide a coherent and integrative picture of possible economic and land use development paths and the impact of various land use influencing policies.
+By combining data from global economic and biophysical models with detailed Vietnamese land use and spatial data, the project created a toolbox to enable policy makers and other stakeholders to visualise the outcomes of various long-term scenarios with a focus on land use change in Vietnam.
+The Toolbox provided a coherent and integrative picture of possible economic and land use development paths and the impact of various land use influencing policies.

-The project will support Vietnam’s implementation of programmes and policies on, inter alia, REDD+, climate smart agriculture, and rural development and employment.
-It will also provide a detailed case study of the “Land 2050 Initiative”, an international collaborative effort that aims to bring together decision-makers, scientists, experts and agenda setters to understand competing demands on land and stimulate the linking of policy and knowledge.
+The project supported Vietnam’s implementation of programmes and policies on, inter alia, REDD+, climate smart agriculture, and rural development and employment.
+It has also provided a detailed case study of the “Land 2050 Initiative”, an international collaborative effort that brings together decision-makers, scientists, experts and agenda setters to understand competing demands on land and stimulate the linking of policy and knowledge.

-Results of the global-to-local modeling exercise will be presented at several workshops, bringing together decision-makers, scientists and other stakeholders to exchange information on economic and spatial databases and models, to discuss research results and to develop land management strategies.
+Results of the global-to-local modelling exercise have been presented at several workshops, bringing together decision-makers, scientists and other stakeholders to exchange information on economic and spatial databases and models, to discuss research results and to develop land management strategies.

-In addition to written outputs, the project has created a global-to-local toolbox containing global economic and biophysical models and Vietnamese economic and land use models.
+In addition to these resources, the project has created a global-to-local toolbox containing global economic and biophysical models and Vietnamese economic and land use models.
 The toolbox is designed to enable policy makers and other stakeholders to visualize the outcomes of various long-term scenarios, providing a coherent picture of possible economic and land use development paths and the impact of various land use influencing policies.
 Please contact CDKN or the project team for further details.
-A full research report will shortly be posted on this page, providing in depth insights on the future development of land use change in Vietnam and how this relates to climate change and food security.

 Further resources: